gmsca/ng2element/README.md

 # Convert Ng App to Ng element

-> Working with Angular 8 and 9.
+> Working with Angular 8 and later.

 ## Try it